sara-nl/MLCourse/README.md

 > Check if everything is installed correctly by typing `import tensorflow as tf; print(tf.__version__)` in a cell, and then run the cell by pressing [SHIFT] [ENTER], it should output `1.15.0`

-- If any problem persists, or you have a question you can send an email to:

-- rubenh@surfsara.nl
-- maxwell.cai@surfsara.nl